fabtools/fabtools/README.md

 If Vagrant is not installed, the functional tests will be skipped automatically.

 If Vagrant is installed, the default is to run the tests on all available base boxes.
-You can specify which base boxes should be used by setting the BASE_BOXES environment variable.
+You can specify which base boxes should be used by setting the VAGRANT_BOXES environment variable.

 ```
 VAGRANT_BOXES='ubuntu_10_04 ubuntu_10_10' python -m unittest tests